consolidation/robo/README.md

 ## We need more tasks!

-Create your own tasks and send them as Pull Requests or create packages prefixed with `robo-` on Packagist.
+Create your own tasks and send them as Pull Requests or create packages [with `"type": "robo-tasks"` in `composer.json` on Packagist](https://packagist.org/?type=robo-tasks).

 ## Credits